 We are happy to provide speakers or exhibition materials for Church groups.

-It is traditional for Muslims during Ramadan to break the daily fast by eating dates.
-We take this opportunity to urge a boycott of Israeli dates and to promote Palestinian dates.
+It is traditional for Muslims during Ramadan to break the daily fast by eating a date.
+We urge a boycott of Israeli dates and promote Palestinian dates.